DeepScholar-Bench: A Live Benchmark and Automated Evaluation for Generative Research Synthesis: Conclusion

 \section{Conclusion}

 In this work, we introduced \sys-bench, a live dataset and holistic, automated evaluation framework designed to rigorously benchmark an emerging class of systems designed for generative research synthesis.
 By automatically sourcing queries from high-quality, recent ArXiv papers, our benchmark mitigates the risks of data staleness and training contamination, while offering a real research synthesis task.
 Moreover, \sys-bench provides an automated evaluation to holistically measure three critical dimensions: retrieval quality, knowledge synthesis and verifiability.
-We further release \sys-base, a reference pipeline, which we find provides a strong baseline for generative research synthesis.
-Overall our systematic evalaution of prior open-source systems, search AI's, OpenAI's DeepResearch and \sys-base demonstrates significant opportunities for future work, with no system exceeding a score of $19\%$ across all metrics.
+We further release \sysref, a reference pipeline, which we find provides a strong baseline for generative research synthesis.
+Overall our systematic evaluation of prior open-source systems, search agents, OpenAI's DeepResearch and \sysref demonstrates significant opportunities for future work, \summarystatsubclause.
 These results demonstrate both the difficulty of \sys-bench and the exciting opportunity for further advancement in this space.
-We hope that \sys-bench and \sys-base will support the development of more capable AI systems for generative research synthesis. \begin{acks} This research was supported in part by affiliate members and other supporters of the Stanford DAWN project, including Meta, Google, and VMware, as well as Cisco, SAP, and a Sloan Fellowship.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the sponsors. \end{acks}
+We hope that \sys-bench and \sysref will support the development of more capable AI systems for generative research synthesis.